FabulousFabs/MSc_Rapid_Statistical_Learning/experiment/README.md

 For learning, we use only two of the nine conditions previously created for stimuli.
 These are `pool1 x list1` and `pool2 x list2` (such that, for P1L1 we have one speaker per word producing multiple variants, whereas for P2L2 we have multiple speakers per word producing a single variant each).
 As such, we have `2*20*4=160` stimuli for every learning task.

 ### Exposure task
 This is a very simple task where participants are given the full list of items they have to learn as well as corresponding definitions.
-No further instructions are given (except to listen and read carefully to memorise the items as best they can):
+No further instructions are given (except to listen and read carefully to memorise the items as best they can).
+Procedure is as follows:

 1. Fixation cross&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*(750ms)*
 2. Audio&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*(~500ms)*